Birds

 possible.

-care when dragging your deer from the woods.
-Do not drag against the
+Take care when dragging your deer from the woods.
+Do not

-hair pattern, when hanging do so by the hind legs, do not hang by the
+drag against the hair pattern, when hanging do so by the hind legs, do not hang

-you are even in doubt about any of the field care procedures please
+If you are even in doubt about any of the field care

 |